syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/08.vpnaas/docs.en.md

 +----------------+--------------------------------------+
 ```

-Note that the external IP address may a different one than the one of the router.
+Note that the external IP address may be a different one than the one of the router.

 #### 2. Create the VPN service on the right side